kodecocodes/vt_android_mvvm/v1/for_instructor/12-data-binding-2.markdown

 # Android MVVM
 # 12 - Data Binding Part 2

-For our last video in this MVVM course, we'll use data binding to connect the name EditText on the Add Creature screen to the view model.
+For our last exercise in this MVVM course, we'll use data binding to connect the name EditText on the Add Creature screen to the view model.

 We've already added the viewmodel as a data value in the activity_creature.xml file.
 Now add an android:text attribute to the nameEditText view, using the @= data binding syntax.